Authors of section

 Associated ligament injuries

 Coronoid fractures are often associated with ligament disruption.
 Lateral collateral ligament tears should be repaired routinely.
 The medial collateral ligament may be attached to a large coronoid fragment.
 Fracture fixation repairs the ligament in this case.
-Occasionally - with small anteromedial facet fractures and complete elbow dislocation - the medial collateral ligament is avulsed from the medial epicondyle and it can be repaired.
+Occasionally – with small anteromedial facet fractures and complete elbow dislocation – the medial collateral ligament is avulsed from the medial epicondyle, and it can be repaired.

 Reduction

 Anatomical reduction of a larger coronoid process fracture is important for elbow joint stability and congruity.
-This is particularly true, when the coronoid fracture is part of a comminuted olecranon fracture.
+This is particularly true when the coronoid fracture is part of a comminuted olecranon fracture.
 Reduction may be visualized through the medially extended posterior incision, through the olecranon fracture site, or through a lateral incision if a proximal radius fracture can be retracted or an unsalvageable radial head fracture is replaced.

-2. Fixation principles according to fracture type
+3. Fixation principles according to fracture type

 Transverse fractures

 Transverse fractures (Mayo type I) of the coronoid tip include the capsular attachment and average more than 1/3 of the total coronoid height.
 They may have smaller or larger bone fragments.
-Repair, usually with sutures, is necessary if the elbow is unstable.

 repair of coronoid fracture